 Question: Have you ever wondered about what happens to Asperger children?

 Asperger’s Syndrome is characterized by difficulties with communication.
 Aspies, as Aspergians call themselves, have trouble reading body language and other social cues.
 Some have problems with eye contact, voice modulation, shaking hands, expressing themselves verbally, processing language, and they may appear clumsy and uncoordinated.
 However, they are highly intelligent, intensely focused, excruciatingly honest, and punctual (usually arriving to work twenty to thirty minutes early).
-Aspies pay great attention to detail to the point of repeating tasks until the work is flawless.
-In an Aspie’s mind, there’s minimal room for error.
+Aspies pay great attention to detail since in an Aspie’s mind, there’s minimal room for error.

 Now put yourselves in the shoes of an Aspie, like Daniel Rajczyk, the Executive Director of Asperger Works.